hexters/react-native-bluetooth-escpos-printer/README.md

 ```

 * enableBluetooth ==> ``` diff + ANDROID ONLY ```
-async function, enable the bluetooth service, returns the devices information already bound and paired.  ``` diff - IOS would just resovle with nil ```
+async function, enables the bluetooth service, returns the devices information already bound and paired.  ``` diff - IOS would just resovle with nil ```

 ```javascript
 BluetoothManager.enableBluetooth().then((r)=>{